 Recipe and photograph - Dr Joan Ransley

 The idea behind overnight oats is, instead of cooking oats to make porridge, the oats are soaked in a liquid, usually cows’ milk or plant-based alternative.
 The soaking process allows the oats to absorb liquid and soften enough to eat uncooked.
 The soaking time can be as little as 2 hours, or overnight, hence the name ‘overnight oats’.
-The next morning these creamy, soaked oats can be topped with fruit, nuts, seeds and yogurt for a more sustaining breakfast meal.
+The next morning these creamy, soaked oats can be topped with fruit, nuts, seeds and yoghurt for a more sustaining breakfast meal.

 Oats contain two types of dietary fibre which are good for gut health – soluble and insoluble fibre.
 Beta-glucan is the soluble fibre present in oats and forms a sticky gel when combined with a liquid such as milk.
 The gel is useful as it increases intestinal bulk and facilitates the passage of food through the gut helping to reduce constipation.